dortiz5/ihealth-pinns-workshop/README.md

-# Applications of Physics-informed neural networks (PINNs)
+# Applications of Physics-Informed Neural Networks (PINNs)

 ## Introduction

 This repository contains material for the workshop on physics-informed neural network (PINNs) applications.

 PINNs are deep learning models recently proposed as an alternative method for solving direct or inverse problems involving mathematical models of a physical problem [(Raissi *etal.* 2019)](https://www.sciencedirect.com/science/article/pii/S0021999118307125), [(Karniadakis *etal.* 2021)](https://www.nature.com/articles/s42254-021-00314-5).
 They rely on the fundamental universal approximation theorem, which shows that, under certain architectures, artificial neural networks have the ability to accurately approximate different nonlinear functions (or operators) [(Hornik, 1991)](https://www.sciencedirect.com/science/article/pii/089360809190009T?via%3Dihub),[(Barron, 1993)](https://ieeexplore.ieee.org/document/256500),[(Villota 2019)](https://investigacion.unirioja.es/documentos/5fbf7e47299952682503c2fa/).
-In addition, the incorporation of automatic differentiation [(Baydin *etal.*, 2018)](https://arxiv.org/abs/1502.05767), outlines PINNs as an innovative option for the solution of complex physical models.
+In addition, the incorporation of automatic differentiation [(Baydin *etal.*, 2018)](https://arxiv.org/abs/1502.05767), outlines PINNs as an innovative option for the solution of complex physical models without the need of big amount of data.

 ## Organizers